webplatform/docs-wpd/Creating_API_pages/index.md

 ==No differentiation between objects and listings==

-Our WPD:New_Page page provides for the creation of API Listing pages that describe the API and list all of the API objects in it.
-The listing page distinguishes the common name of the API (IndexedDB) from its member objects (IDBFactory, IDBCursor, etc.) However, with the current structure of the '''apis''' namespace, there is a problem with differentiation between API Listings and API Objects.
+Our WPD:New_Page page provides for the creation of API Listing pages that can describe the API and list all of the API objects in it.
+The listing page can distinguish the common name of the API (IndexedDB) from its member objects (IDBFactory, IDBCursor, etc.) With the current structure of the '''apis''' namespace, there is a problem with differentiation between API listings and API objects.

 Sometimes this is a problem with the case of the URL artifact.
 For example, the API listing should be '''indexeddb''' instead of '''indexedDB''' where the camel casing implies an object.
 (All lower case implies a listing - see [[WPD:Manual_Of_Style#URLs|URLs]] in the Manual of Style.)

 Sometimes it is a problem with a missing '''objects''' namespace artifact identifier - but not always - as in [[apis/timing/objects/performance]].
 Most of the APIs appear to missing this identifier - at least if you look at the [[apis]] page.
 For example, [[apis/indexedDB/IDBFactory]] would be better understood as '''apis/indexedDB/objects/IDBFactory'''.

 We need to consistently distinguish API objects the same way we distinguish events, methods, and properties, by placing the '''objects''' identifier between the API listing and API object, as in [[apis/webrtc/objects/MediaStream]].
+Below in this document is shown how API listing pages can be used to solve these problems.

 == Delineation is inaccurate ==